How to create a Zendesk workflow to escalate VIP customers based on CRM tags

 Tips for a successful workflow

-Whether you stick with the native method or level up with an AI tool, these tips will help you make your workflow a success.
+Whether you stick with the native method or add an AI tool for extra power, these tips will help you make your workflow a success.

 -